mobizt/Firebase-ESP32/README.md

 The **priority**, virtual node **".priority"** of each database node can be set through Firebase's set functions.

-The priority value can be used in query or filtering the children data under defined database path.
+The priority value can be used in a query or filtering the children's data under a defined database path.

 **ETag** (unique identifier value) assigned to Firebase's set functions is used as conditional checking.

-If defined Etag is not match the defined path's ETag, the set operation will fail with result **412 Precondition Failed**.
+If defined Etag is not matched the defined path's ETag, the set operation will fail with result **412 Precondition Failed**.

 ETag at any database path can be read through `Firebase.getETag`.
 ETag value changed upon the data was set or delete.

-The server's **Timestamp** can be store in database through `Firebase.setTimestamp`.
+The server's **Timestamp** can be stored in the database through `Firebase.setTimestamp`.

 The returned **Timestamp** value can get from `firebaseData.getInt()`.